 Fourthly, research findings in quantitative research can be illustrated in the forms of tables, graphs and pie-charts, whereas, research findings in qualitative studies is usually presented in analysis by only using words.

-The following table presents the main differences between qualitative and quantitative research methods as suggested by VanderStroep et al (2010):
+The following table presents the main differences between qualitative and quantitative research methods:

 |Characteristic||Quantitative research||Qualitative research|

 |Type of data||Phenomena are described numerically||Phenomena are described in a narrative fashion|

 |Analysis||Descriptive and inferential statistics||Identification of major schemes|

 |Scope of inquiry||Specific questions or hypotheses||Broad, thematic concerns|